-Iceland is a country of many contrasts, with lush greenery surrounding towering waterfalls, volcanic rock and sand, to majestic mountains and beaches.
+Iceland is a country of many contrasts, with lush greenery surrounding towering waterfalls, volcanic rock and sand, and majestic mountains and beaches.
 Seeing the many different landscapes that make up Iceland is a huge reason for exploring this island country.
-The South Coast Classic day tour operated by Reykjavík Sightseeing gives you the opportunity to see the geology of the south coast of Iceland.
+The South Coast Classic day tour, operated by Reykjavík Sightseeing, provides travelers with the opportunity to see the geology of the south coast of Iceland.

 Standing up close to it, the Solheim Glacier almost looks more like a painting.
 The tour guide will talk about the unfortunate fate the glacier is facing in this time of global warming; in a few years, Solheima may have melted enough to no longer be considered a glacier.